peachch/rdme/rdm.md

 We really hope this reply can address some of your concerns.

 1\.
 "Several details missing and questions unanswered."

   - "What models are you pre-training?".
-    As shown in lines 261-266, our models **are all based on the same text-to-text framework (T5) in three distinct tasks**: classification, explanation, and summarization.
+    **As shown in lines 261-266**, our models **are all based on the same text-to-text framework (T5) in three distinct tasks**: classification, explanation, and summarization.

   - "How is the pretraining stage structured?".
     **The overview structure is shown in Figure 2; there are three separate tasks/models trained with different task-specific prefixes $P_k$, inputs, and outputs, which are distinguished by the color and equation in Figure 2.**